oneapi-src/oneDNN/doc/primitives/eltwise.md

-    - Moreover, such operations can be fused as a [post-op](@ref dev_guide_attributes) with the previous operation if that operation doesn't require its \dst to compute the backward propagation (e.g., if the convolution operation satisfies these conditions).
+    - Moreover, such operations can be fused as a [post-op](@ref dev_guide_attributes) with the previous operation if that operation does not require its \dst to compute the backward propagation (e.g., if the convolution operation satisfies these conditions).